alexgaas/search3/README.md

 - public class **EvalSelector** provides public _contract to call evaluation_ based on **ImplEstimator**:
 _src/main/java/org/alexgaas/estimate/EvalSelector.java_

-As been said, Bayesian Bandit stranger can be implemented over 3 steps:
+As been said, Bayesian Bandit stranger can be implemented over 3 steps: choose arm, get score, memorize arm and score for next exploitation

-#### Step 1 - choose method randomly to start.
 For this implementation I've used **Gaussian Random Number Generator** (also known as normal distribution) from PCG library (library - https://www.pcg-random.org/download.html, JVM wrapper - https://github.com/KilianB/pcg-java).
 The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.